mazeitor/antibiotic-resistance-image-process/README.md

 sudo apt-get install python-scipy

 ## TODO
-* Adaptative to different plates in rows and columns
+* Adaptative to different plates size in rows and columns